Help build an Art Studio at Volland

 Naming opportunity available

-A purpose-built painting studio is pivotal to the Volland Residency Program, which awards artists from across the country the gift of time and space in the endangered tallgrass prairie of the Kansas Flint Hills.
-For more information about our artist residency program, click here.
+A purpose-built painting studio is pivotal to the Volland Residency Program, which awards artists from across the country and, indeed, the world, the gift of time and space in the endangered tallgrass prairie of the Kansas Flint Hills.
+For more information about our artist residency program, click here .

-When not in use as an artist studio for the residency program, it will provide a place for workshops and community-related art programs.
+When not in use as an artist studio for the residency program, it will provide a place for workshops and community-related art programs, as well as a small AirBnb.

-The entire volume of the original house will be used for the studio, allowing for natural light and adequate space for working.
-A lean-to addition will provide an ADA-compliant entrance and bathroom, plus additional space for facilitating art activities.
+The current plan is to renovate the original living area of the house into an art studio, allowing for natural light and adequate space for working.
+A lean-to addition will provide a small sleeping space, kitchen area, and an ADA-compliant entrance and bathroom.
 The exterior of the building will be kept as original as possible.
+As plans continue to develop, they will be updated here.

 Design by eldorado architects